Firstcard

 Before taking a cash advance from a Milestone card, try:

-Save the Milestone card for planned purchases that you'll pay off before the statement closes.
+Save the Milestone card for planned purchases that you'll pay off in full.

 Protecting Your Credit Score